 Australia Post mail redirection.
 The simplest solution.
 Redirect all mail from your old address to a trusted person (family member or friend) for $73.80 for 3 months, $117.80 for 6 months, or $153.80 for 12 months (renewable).
 The trusted person opens anything time-sensitive and contacts you.
 Everything else waits in a pile for your return.

-Digital mail services.
-Some services (e.g. MailMate, Outbox) will receive your mail, scan it, and email you the contents.
+Virtual mailbox services.
+Services like Anytime Mailbox provide you with a physical mailing address and can scan mail for online access.
 More expensive ($30 to $50/month) but gives you full access to all correspondence from anywhere.
-Worth considering if you have complex financial or legal affairs.
+Worth considering if you have complex financial or legal affairs that can’t go digital.

 Go paperless first.
-Before setting up redirection, switch everything possible to email or online access.
+Before choosing a mail strategy, switch everything possible to email or online access.
 Banks, insurers, super funds, utilities, government agencies.
 Every piece of mail you eliminate is one less thing to manage.
-By the time you leave, physical mail should be limited to things that genuinely can’t go digital: occasional government letters, parcels, and the random junk that still arrives.
+By the time you leave, physical mail should be limited to things that genuinely can’t go digital.

 Set up a myGov account before you leave and link it to the ATO, Medicare, Centrelink, and any other relevant government services.
 Most government correspondence goes through myGov digitally, eliminating the biggest source of important physical mail.